-Before I went on my first cruise it wasn’t hard to find out about the ship, the destinations and practical things like what to pack.
+Before I went on my first cruise it wasn’t hard to find out practical information about the ship, the destinations we’d be visiting and what to pack.
 But one question that was a lot harder to answer was what’s it actually like on a cruise?
 What do you do on a typical day?
-If you’re a first-time cruiser you have no idea what to expect.
+If you’re a first-time cruiser you probably have no idea what to expect.
 So after my latest trip I thought I’d share a day in the life of a cruise, with how I spent 24 hours on board P&O Cruises Britannia.

-In winter Britannia sails the Caribbean and in summer its the Norwegian fjords, Mediterranean and Canary Islands.
-Most of P&O Cruises holidays start from Southampton so the majority of passengers are British, and the fact you don’t need to fly means they’re popular with plane-phobics and attract families and an older crowd (though there are some fly-cruises too).
+In winter Britannia sails the Caribbean and in summer the Norwegian fjords, Mediterranean and Canary Islands.
+Most of P&O Cruises in summer start from Southampton so the majority of passengers are British, and the fact you don’t need to fly means they’re popular with plane-phobics and attract families and an older crowd (though there are some fly-cruises too).

 8am: Rise and shine

-Being a British ship means Britannia practically runs on tea, so there’s a kettle in each cabin.
-You can get a self-service breakfast in the buffet (Full English, pastries, cereal, fruit, ham and cheese) or get waited on in the dining room.
+Being a British ship means Britannia runs on tea, so there’s a kettle in each cabin.
+You can get a self-service breakfast in the buffet (Full English, pastries, cereal, fruit, ham and cheese) or be waited on in the dining room.
 Or you can be lazy like me and take advantage of room service.
-If you fill in a card the night before and tick off what you’d like and what time and it’s delivered to you.
+If you fill in a card the night before and tick what you’d like and what time it’s delivered to you.

 9am: Land ahoy

 There are a range of full-day or half-day excursions available, or it’s easy to go off and do your own thing.
 You get given an info sheet for each destination with a map and basic details of what there is to see and do.
-We could walk into town from all of our ports (the Canaries have helpful lines marked on the pavement for the directionally challenged like me to follow) or there are shuttle buses (free in some ports and £4 in other).
+We could walk into town from all of our ports (the Canaries have helpful lines marked on the pavement for the directionally challenged like me to follow) or there are shuttle buses (which were free in some ports and cost £4/€5 in others).

 3pm: Back on board

 There are cakes and sandwiches every afternoon in the buffet (with gluten-free versions available if you ask) or you can get a waiter service version in the dining room.
-If you’re a real afternoon tea fan there’s a also special version in the Epicurian restaurant (only available on sea days) which is designed by pastry chef Eric Lanlard who gives the traditional tea an unusual twist with quirky duck and raspberry macaroons and chocolate cannelloni.
+If you’re a real afternoon tea fan there’s a also special version in the Epicurian restaurant (only available on sea days) which is designed by pastry chef Eric Lanlard, who gives the traditional tea an unusual twist with quirky duck and raspberry macaroons and chocolate cannelloni.

 3.30pm: Cookery class

 There are also ‘demo and dinner’ evenings where you’re shown how to cook a new menu then get to eat it all.
-We checked out the chocolate-making workshop with tasty (and gluten-free) chocolate brownies and rich (and slightly boozy) chocolate truffles and honeycomb – and you’re given recipe cards so you can make them at home.
+We checked out the chocolate-making workshop where tasty gluten-free chocolate brownies and deliciously rich (and slightly boozy) chocolate truffles and honeycomb were on the menu – and you’re given recipe cards so you can make them back home.

 Depending on which port we were at, we set sail sometime in the late afternoon.
 The main Lido Deck pool hosts a sailway party with bands and DJs.
 But I liked the quieter Sun Deck where we could sit with a glass of Prosecco and dip our feet in the pool as we sailed off.
 P&O does let you bring alcohol on board, so we could buy a bottle of local wine and sit on the balcony too.

 7pm: G&T o’clock